Nashville shooter may have felt ‘resentment’ toward school, police chief says

 The victims included three 9-year-old students and 60-year-old Katherine Koonce, the head of the private Christian school.
 Substitute teacher Cynthia Peak and custodian Mike Hill, both 61, were also killed in the attack.

-The shooter had two assault-style rifles and a handgun with her at the school, officials said.
-Police shot and killed her at 10:27 a.m., 14 minutes after receiving their first report of an active shooter.
+The shooter brought two assault-style rifles and a handgun to the school, officials said.
+Police shot and killed Hale at 10:27 a.m., 14 minutes after receiving their first report of an active shooter.

 “This is our worst day, but it could have been worse without this brave response,” Nashville Mayor John Cooper told CNN.
 “So we’re very grateful for that.”

-Hale wrote she planned to commit suicide in alarming messages to a former middle-school basketball teammate shortly before the shooting, the ex-classmate said.
+Hale referenced plans to commit suicide in alarming messages to a former middle school basketball teammate shortly before the shooting, the former classmate said.

 “One day this will make more sense,” Hale wrote to Averianna Patton over Instagram, according to the Nashville news station WTVF.
 “I’ve left behind more than enough evidence.
 But something bad is about to happen.”

-Patton told the TV outlet she reached out to the Suicide Prevention Help Line and law enforcement officials, and learned that Hale was the school shooter once authorities identified her.
+Patton told the TV outlet she reached out to the Suicide Prevention Help Line and law enforcement officials and learned Hale was the school shooter through an announcement by authorities.